 8. Move and exercise

 What about trying aerobic exercise, one of the most popular types of weight loss exercises?
-Cardio exercises include walking, running, and also cycling, and swimming.
-You don’t have to start running half-marathons or cycling hundreds of kilometres.
+Cardio exercises include walking, running, but also cycling, and swimming.
+You don’t have to start running half marathons or cycling hundreds of kilometers.
 When you start moving and exercising, you will burn (the extra) calories, while visibly reducing the risk of internal abdominal (visceral) fat, which increases the risk of type 2 diabetes and heart disease.
-You can read more about why you should start running in our article 11 reasons to start running.
+You can read more about why to start, for example, running in our article 11 reasons to start running.
 How will it change your body?
 [21-26]

 What should you remember?

-Overweight and obesity are one of the biggest problems in the world, and as we have discussed, gaining weight can be caused by several factors.
+Overweight and obesity are one of the biggest problems in the world, and as we have seen, gaining weight can be caused by several factors.
 Some we can influence more, others less.
-Anyway, you can always do something for yourself to help weight loss process and feel better and more satisfied at the end of the day.
-And it doesn’t matter if you have 75 kg and a sedentary job or your weight is almost 100 kilos, also because of the never-ending sugar cravings.
+Anyway, we can always do something for ourselves to help weight loss and feel better and more satisfied at the end of the day.
+And it doesn’t matter if we have 75 kg and a sedentary job or our weight is almost 100 kilos, also because of the never-ending sugar cravings.
 To begin with, all you have to do is move more, and secondly, you should replace the sweets with something healthier and more nutritious.

 Have you ever tried to lose weight?
 What helped you the most?
 Share your experiences with us, and if you have found out something new while reading these lines, share the article with your friends.
-Maybe one of them wants to lose weight but does not know how to start.
+Maybe one of them wants to lose weight but does not know how.

 World Health Organization - Obesity and Overweight – https://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight